How Brexit Affects UK Immigration to Ireland

 • Intend to live together permanently with your UK family member in Ireland

-• Have medical insurance from a company authorised by the Health Insurance Authority of Ireland
+• Have medical insurance from a company authorized by the Health Insurance Authority of Ireland

 As the sponsor, you must: